Current Funding Opportunity

-OCSE administers a number of grant-funded demonstration projects, waivers, and other research related partnerships, focusing on evidence-based research initiatives to produce the best outcomes for children and families.
-We offer competitive grant opportunities and partner with state programs to administer the Access and Visitation grant program that funds services to help noncustodial parents increase parenting time with their children.
+OCSE administers grant-funded demonstration projects, waivers, and other research-related partnerships to produce the best outcomes for children and families.
+We offer two types of competitive grants, detailed below, and partner with states to administer the Access and Visitation mandatory grant program.

-OCSE offers two competitive funding sources typically available every other year depending on funding.
-Funding opportunity announcements differ from year to year and applications must respond to the outlined project goals and requirements in the announcement.
+These grants are offered periodically, depending on available funding.
+Each funding opportunity is unique and applications must respond to the outlined project goals and requirements in the announcement.

 Section 1115(a) of the Social Security Act authorizes OCSE to fund demonstration grants.
-Eligible applicants: State Title IV-D agencies or the state umbrella agencies of which they are a part and starting in 2016, Tribal IV-D.
+Eligible applicants: State and tribal child support agencies or their state umbrella agencies of which they are a part.